The Gospel Of Musical Theatre halka açık

 continue reading

-It's Episode 1 of The Gospel of Musical Theatre, with your favorite cathedral deans and musical theatre queens, Nathan LeRud and Peter Elliott!
-Peter and Nathan are Anglican priests and cathedral deans in the Pacific Northwest with a deep and geeky love of musicals – and a love for pulling them apart and looking at them from a spiritual perspective…
+And we're off!
+It's the very first episode of The Gospel of Musical Theatre, with your favorite cathedral deans and musical theatre queens, Nathan LeRud and Peter Elliott!
+Peter and Nathan are Anglican priests (which basically means they can have sex & swear) and cathedral deans in the Pacific Northwest with a deep and geeky love of musicals – and …

 continue reading